 Advanced Primary Care Management Management (APCM) is a Medicare service designed to support primary care providers (PCPs) in delivering continuous, patient-centered care to Medicare beneficiaries with varying levels of healthcare needs.
 Under guidelines from the Centers for Medicare & Medicaid Services (CMS), only primary care providers — such as family medicine, internal medicine, and geriatrics practitioners — as well as federally qualified health centers (FQHCs) and rural health clinics (RHCs) can furnish APCM services, as the program is aimed at managing the holistic health needs of patients across the complexity spectrum.

 Understanding these CMS requirements is crucial to ensure compliance, deliver high-quality care, and capture appropriate and complete reimbursement.
-In this guide, we cover CMS guidelines for APCM, from patient eligibility to documentation and billing, so your primary care practice can implement an effective, compliant APCM program.
+In this guide, we cover CMS guidelines for APCM, from APCM codes and patient eligibility to documentation and billing, so your primary care practice can implement an effective, compliant APCM program.

 Eligibility Requirements for APCM Patients